Dimers and Imaginary geometry: Discrete estimates on uniform spanning trees

-Now we shall describe the coupling between a wired spanning tree in $D^\d$ and in a full plane.
-Recall that a priori it is not even clear that the full plane local weak limit of a wired spanning tree exists.
-For undirected graphs, the existence of this limit follows from the theory of electrical networks.
-However our setting includes directed graphs where the electrical network theory no longer applies.
-The existence of this limit will actually come out of our coupling procedure.
+Now we shall describe the coupling between a wired spanning tree in $D^\d$ and a full plane spanning tree around a single point, which we call \textbf{base coupling}.
+(The final coupling will be nothing more but an iteration of this procedure with an extra step initially which we call cutset exploration).
+Recall that a priori it is not even clear that the full plane local weak limit of a wired spanning tree exists (the existence of this limit will actually come out of our coupling procedure).

-The full coupling is an iteration of the following coupling which we call the \textbf{base coupling}.
 Basically, the idea is the following.
 We wish to couple a uniform spanning in tree in $D^\d$ to a uniform spanning tree in $\tilde D^\d$ within a neighbourhood of some fixed vertex $v$.
-To do this, we first make sure that the branches from a finite number of vertices coincide for UST's in $D$ and $D'$ in some neighbourhood, and then we apply Schramm's finiteness theorem.
-We now explain this in more details.
+To do this, we first make sure that the branches from a finite number of vertices coincide for UST's in $D^\d$ and $\tilde D^\d$ in some neighbourhood, and then we apply Schramm's finiteness theorem.
+We now explain this in detail.